 - Poly-base runs are restricted to 3 consecutive, repeat bases or less to avoid polymerase slippage during primer extension.

-- The difference in the Tm of the forward and reverse primers is always ≤3° to optimize reaction efficiencies.
+- The difference in the Tm of the forward and reverse primers is always ≤3°C for reaction efficiencies.

 Step 4: Select and order assays